Siegfried Rautenberg: Identification, search and presumed death

 In early November, authorities discovered an abandoned Mercedes near Lake Constance, and upon inspecting it, they discovered a myriad of stolen goods, including jewellery, clothing and handbags.
 Among these items were a pair of purple suede boots, which one witness claimed were worn by Schwiegerhausen on the day of her disappearance.
 Suspecting that this might be the killer's vehicle, the police checked the registration number and discovered that the Mercedes had been rented on 4 October in Sasel by a man named Siegfried Rautenberg.
 Rautenberg, a 26-year-old waiter who lived in Bergstedt with his wife and two children, had reportedly approached the car dealership claiming that he needed the vehicle for "business trips" and was last seen on October 9, the day before Schwiegerhausen disappeared.
 Due to the strong circumstantial evidence pointing towards his guilt, a red notice was issued by Interpol for his arrest in her murder.
 In addition to this, authorities from Hamburg also wanted him for questioning in the murders of Beier and Apitz, due to their proximity and similarities to one another.

 However, Rautenberg fled the country and joined the Spanish Legion, which refused to extradite him to Germany as long as he served in their ranks.
 He was then dispatched to Fort Semara in Smara, Spanish Sahara, from where it was reported that he attempted to escape on 18 August 1975.
-However, his attempt supposedly failed, as the reports claimed that he died from dehydration out in the desert.
+However, his attempt supposedly failed, as the reports claimed that he died from dehydration in the desert.
 As no body was ever recovered, this claim remains unverified.